content-services/zest/release/docs/ContainerContainerPullThroughDistribution.md

 ### NewContainerContainerPullThroughDistribution

-`func NewContainerContainerPullThroughDistribution(basePath string, name string, remote string, ) *ContainerContainerPullThroughDistribution`
+`func NewContainerContainerPullThroughDistribution(name string, basePath string, remote string, ) *ContainerContainerPullThroughDistribution`

 NewContainerContainerPullThroughDistribution instantiates a new ContainerContainerPullThroughDistribution object This constructor will assign default values to properties that have it defined,